Investment Banking Interview Questions and Answers: The Definitive Guide

 ANSWER: They should be somewhere in between the Buyer’s multiples and the Seller’s purchase multiples.
 It’s almost never a simple average because of the relative sizes of the Buyer and Seller – and for P / E multiples, the purchase method also plays a role.

-LBO Model Interview Questions and Answers
+Example LBO Model Interview Questions and Answers

 These questions are also less important than the ones in the categories above, but you’ll still be expected to know the big picture behind LBOs.
 We also have a full YouTube tutorial for these: